 Audiovisual materials in teaching and learning are teaching aids that facilitate learning through hearing and seeing.
 Since humans receive information mainly via the ears and the eyes, it is best that students learn from audiovisual materials than just audios or visuals separately.
 The demand of finding out common types of audiovisual materials and how to use them in online classrooms are, therefore, important to many teachers, tutors, and students as well.

-Types of Audiovisual Materials for Online Teaching and Learning
+What are types of Audiovisual Materials for Online Teaching and Learning?

 Stimulate Interest and Participation